hashicorp/terraform-provider-aws/website/docs/r/iam_access_key.html.markdown

 * `secret` - The secret access key.
 This attribute is not available for imported resources.
 Note that this will be written to the state file.
 If you use this, please protect your backend state file judiciously.
 Alternatively, you may supply a `pgp_key` instead, which will prevent the secret from being stored in plaintext, at the cost of preventing the use of the secret key in automation.
 * `encrypted_secret` - The encrypted secret, base64 encoded, if `pgp_key` was specified.
 This attribute is not available for imported resources.
 The encrypted secret may be decrypted using the command line, for example: `terraform output -raw encrypted_secret | base64 --decode | keybase pgp decrypt`.
 * `ses_smtp_password_v4` - The secret access key converted into an SES SMTP password by applying [AWS's documented Sigv4 conversion algorithm](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html#smtp-credentials-convert).
 This attribute is not available for imported resources.
 As SigV4 is region specific, valid Provider regions are `ap-south-1`, `ap-southeast-2`, `eu-central-1`, `eu-west-1`, `us-east-1` and `us-west-2`.
 See current [AWS SES regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region).
+* `encrypted_ses_smtp_password_v4` - The encrypted SES SMTP password, base64 encoded, if `pgp_key` was specified.
+This attribute is not available for imported resources.
+The encrypted password may be decrypted using the command line, for example: `terraform output -raw encrypted_ses_smtp_password_v4 | base64 --decode | keybase pgp decrypt`.

 ## Import